At EZOfficeInventory, we are committed to providing an unmatched support experience. Here’s how to get in touch:

 To customize the page, click on the bell icon in the top right corner and click on ‘Low Stock’.

 This takes you to the Low Stock Alert page.
-Once there, click on the three dots as shown below to customize the columns displayed on the page.
+Once there, click on the pen icon as shown below to customize the columns displayed on the page.

 To add a new column, simply click the ‘Add Column’ button.
 The new column, in this case, is named as ‘Column #8’.
 To name the column, select from the list of options available in the dropdown menu.
 Don’t forget to hit the ‘Save this view’ button so all your settings are applied successfully.